 Government encouraging Public Private Partnership Model ( PPP)

-India has witnessed a large number of private sector players that have actively participated and developed the sports infrastructure in India.
+India has witnessed a large number of private sector players that have actively participated in and developed the sports infrastructure in India.
 They are a key stakeholder in the Indian sporting ecosystem.
-Private entities contribute towards development, maintenance and growth of sports facilities and talent development.
+Private entities contribute towards the development, maintenance and growth of sports facilities and talent development.
 To keep building community sporting infrastructure and nurturing new talent, heavy investments are required.
-Along with various initiatives the center and state governments are undertaking to make India a sporting nation, they are also encouraging investments through public private partnerships ( PPP) model to build modern infrastructures and high-performance centers across India that are at par with global offerings.
-These high performance centers offer international coaching and training, data analytics based speed and athletic improvement, mobility drills, improving overall physical and mental health tools and much more.
+Along with various initiatives the centre and state governments are undertaking to make India a sporting nation, they are also encouraging investments through the public-private partnerships ( PPP) model to build modern infrastructures and high-performance centres across India that are at par with global offerings.
+These high-performance centres offer international coaching and training, data analytics-based speed and athletic improvement, mobility drills, improving overall physical and mental health tools and much more.

 In India’s Sports Revitalization Action Plan, NITI Aayog encourages private sector participation in building the sporting infrastructure of the country.
 These PPP’s allow for adequate risk sharing amongst stakeholders and involve parties who have expertise in it.
 These PPPs include the modern form of ROMT ( Refurbish, Operate, Maintain and Transfer) as well as old forms of RMO ( Renovate, Modernize and Operate) and BOT ( Build, Operate and Transfer).

-While some large corporations fund holistic sports program as part of their CSR, others have also been investing in academics and high performance training centers for a wide range of sports disciplines; hockey, football, tennis and athletics.
+While some large corporations fund holistic sports programs as part of their CSR, others have also been investing in academics and high-performance training centres for a wide range of sports disciplines; hockey, football, tennis and athletics.

-India is also witnessing a growth of start-ups in sports that are now addressing issues of under utilization of sporting facilities.
-These sports tech start-ups are offering world class services for finding and booking playgrounds, training for various sports disciplines, education/ academic learning in sports, facility marketing and branding, operations management and outreach, data analytics for improving performance of individuals and teams and much more.
-The joint and collaborative efforts of both private and public sector are necessary to promote the overall infrastructure development in the sports industry of India.
+India is also witnessing a growth of start-ups in sports that are now addressing issues of underutilization of sporting facilities.
+These sports tech start-ups are offering world-class services for finding and booking playgrounds, training for various sports disciplines, education/ academic learning in sports, facility marketing and branding, operations management and outreach, data analytics for improving the performance of individuals and teams and much more.
+The joint and collaborative efforts of both the private and public sectors are necessary to promote the overall infrastructure development in the sports industry of India.

-While some challenges need to be overcome that address the land bank across the nation to build sports facilities, managing and their effective utilization, the recent initiatives by the government and their PPP model shows the sports sector is set to grow leaps and bounds in the coming years.
-Needless to say this growth will bring along new employment opportunities, entrepreneurship projects, start-ups in the race towards becoming unicorns and increase in revenue for the state.
+While some challenges need to be overcome that address the land bank across the nation to build sports facilities, managing and their effective utilization, the recent initiatives by the government and their PPP model show the sports sector is set to grow leaps and bounds in the coming years.
+Needless to say, this growth will bring along new employment opportunities, entrepreneurship projects, start-ups in the race towards becoming unicorns and an increase in revenue for the state.